Serving Local Communities Through Technical Service Programs

 National Hurricane Program

 For example, the Corps teaches an annual HURREVAC training refresher class for state and local emergency managers.
 HURREVAC is a web-based computer software program that allows emergency managers to track hurricanes, view official forecast information, analyze potential risks and receive evacuation-timing guidance.
 It is a product of the National Hurricane Program.
-The Corps is responsible for executing the operation and maintenance of the software, as well as administering the training program.
+USACE is responsible for executing the operation and maintenance of the software, as well as administering the training program.

-In 2019, Baltimore District will wrap up a Hurricane Evacuation Study for Maryland.
+In 2019, Baltimore District wrapped up a Hurricane Evacuation Study for Maryland.
 This update is based on the ‘Sea, Lake, and Overland Surge from Hurricanes’ model, which the National Hurricane Center uses to predict storm surge for an approaching hurricane.
 The areas at risk from storm surge flooding were identified using Geographic Information Systems (GIS) software and placed on risk maps.
 State and local officials will use these maps to understand where hurricane evacuations may need to occur, in order to be better prepared for the next storm.

 For more information on the National Hurricane Program, please contact Tom Laczo at 410-962-6773, or Thomas.D.Laczo@usace.army.mil.